Refined height pairing: Introduction

 where $F^*CH^*(X)$ is the conjectural Bloch-Beilinson--Murre filtration \cite{jannsen2}, the case $n=0$ (resp. $1$) being the intersection pairing (resp. \eqref{eq0}).

-When $\delta=i=1$, \eqref{eq0} is closely related to a pairing constructed cohomologically by Peter Schneider in \cite[p.
-507]{schneider}.
-In general, it is also closely related to one constructed by Damian R\"ossler and Tam\'as Szamuely \cite{RS}.
-Namely, they construct a pairing
+Works following Néron's seminal paper \cite{neron} have much relied on $l$-adic cohomology to analyse or define height pairings (because of the cohomological definition of Hasse-Weil $L$-functions): for $\delta=1$, this is the case in Schneider \cite{schneider} ($i=1$, $X$ an abelian variety), Bloch \cite{bloch} and Beilinson \cite{beilinson}.
+This is also the case in the work of Damian R\"ossler and Tam\'as Szamuely \cite{RS} which is the direct inspiration of this one: they construct a pairing

 where $l$ is a prime number invertible in $k$ and $CH^i_l(X)$ denotes cycles homologically equivalent to $0$ with respect to $l$-adic cohomology.
+By contrast, our approach here is completely cycle-theoretic and very close in spirit to Moret-Bailly's geometric height from \cite[Ch.
+III, Déf.
+3.2]{mb}; it relies on Fulton's marvellous theory of Gysin maps \cite[Ch.
+6 and 8]{fulton}.
+This gives a different flavour to the definitions because numerical and homological equivalence have rather opposite functoriality under specialisation, as described in detail by Grothendieck in \cite[7.9 and 7.13]{groth}.
+See Remark \ref{r2.4}.

+Comparing various definitions of height pairings is a highly nontrivial issue, which is solved only in a few cases: for example, as far as I know those defined by Bloch and Beilinson in \cite{bloch} and \cite{beilinson} have still not been checked to agree.
+In \cite{schneider}, Schneider compares an $l$-adic height pairing (loc. cit., p.
+298) with the Néron-Tate height by comparing each to an intermediate Yoneda pairing (loc. cit., p.
+502)

+where $\sA^0$ is the connected component of the identity of the Néron model $\sA$ of the abelian variety $A$ (=$X$ here).

-Hopefully, one can show that the two pairings are compatible on $CH^*_l(X)\cap CH^*(X)^{(0)}$ via the cycle class map $\Pic(B)\to H^2_\et(B_{\bar k},\Q_l(1))$: this is what Rössler and Szamuely check in the special case where $X$ has a \emph{smooth} model $f$, by using a variant of Proposition \ref{p1} here \cite[Prop.
-6.1]{RS} (in this case, $CH^*_l(X)\subseteq CH^*(X)^{(0)}$, see Proposition \ref{l7a}).
-Similarly, \eqref{eq0} should be compatible with Schneider's pairing when $i=\delta=1$.
+In Proposition \ref{r2.5}, I show that \eqref{eq0} and \eqref{eq01} are compatible (at least in characteristic $0$) on a common subgroup $CH^*_{\cB,l}(X)$ of $CH^*_l(X)$ and $CH^*(X)^{[0]}$ via the cycle class map $\Pic(B)\to H^2_\et(B_{\bar k},\Q_l(1))$: this is what Rössler and Szamuely had checked in the special case where $X/K$ has a \emph{smooth} model, by using a variant of Proposition \ref{p1} here \cite[Prop.
+6.1]{RS}.
+In Theorem \ref{t5.2}, I show that \eqref{eq0} is the opposite of Silverman's refined height pairing of \cite[Th.
+III.9.5 (b)]{silverman} in the classical case of an elliptic curve $X$ over the function field of a smooth projective curve $B$ over an algebraically closed field $k$.